emmaszc/python-api-challenge/README.md

-# python-api-challenge

-<h1>Python API: What's the Weather Like?</h1>
+# Python API Homework - What's the Weather Like?

-<h2>Background<h2>
+## Background

 This project analyzes how weather changes when approaching the equator.
-Inside the folder **WeatherPy**, 2 Jupyter notebooks called 'WeatherPy.ipynb' and 'VacationPy.ipynb' contain the scripts I used for analysis.
+2 Jupyter notebooks called 'WeatherPy.ipynb' and 'VacationPy.ipynb' contain the scripts I used for analysis.

 A Python script was used to visualize weather of 500+ cities across the world of varying distance from the equator using the OpenWeatherMap API.
 The following scatterplots were used for analysis: